 3.0 Global investment in PrEP R&D

-In 2019, global investment in PrEP R&D totaled US$99 million; a 16 percent increase from levels observed in 2018.
-Investment from the philanthropic sector increased by 56 percent, rising to US$33.8 million.
-This trend is linked to the rise in BMGF funding, from US$21 million to US$33 million.
-US public sector donors also recorded increased funding, with NIH funding up 15 percent to US$42 million and CDC funding up to US$1.4 million.
-Commercial sector investment in PrEP remained mostly unchanged at US$19 million.
+In 2020, global investment in PrEP R&D totaled US$107 million, a two percent decrease from levels observed in 2019.
+Investment from the philanthropic sector decreased by 42 percent, down to US$20 million.
+This trend is linked to a 48 percent dip in BMGF funding, from US$33 million to US$17 million.
+US public sector donors also recorded a five percent increase in funding, with the NIH funding up 19 percent, totaling US$50 million.
+There was a 21 percent increase in funding from commercial sectors, totaling US$24 million.

-- Early results from HPTN 083 and HPTN 084, two Phase III studies of a long-acting injection of the antiretroviral cabotegravir (CAB-LA)77 were released in 2020.
-HTPN 083 is a randomized, controlled, double-blind study that enrolled 4,570 cisgender men and transgender women who have sex with men in the Americas, Asia, and South Africa.
-HPTN 08388 found that CAB-LA demonstrated safety and high efficacy for reducing HIV risk among gay men and other men who have sex with men and transgender women.
-HPTN 084 is a randomized, controlled, double-blind study that enrolled 3,223 cisgender women in sub-Saharan Africa.
-HPTN 08499 found CAB-LA to be comparatively more effective than oral PrEP in cisgender women – reducing HIV risk by 89 percent more compared to oral PrEP.
+- Early results from HPTN 083 and HPTN 084, two Phase III studies of a long-acting injection of the antiretroviral cabotegravir (CAB-LA)6, were released in 2020.
+HTPN 083 is a randomized, controlled, double-blind study that has enrolled 4,570 cisgender men and transgender women who have sex with men in the Americas, Asia and South Africa.
+HPTN 08387 found that CAB-LA was safe and highly effective in reducing HIV risk among gay men and other men who have sex with men and transgender women.
+HPTN 084 is a randomized, controlled, double-blind study that has enrolled 3,223 cisgender women in sub-Saharan Africa.
+HPTN 08498 found CAB-LA to be comparatively more effective than oral PrEP in cisgender women, reducing HIV risk by 89 percent more than oral PrEP.
 Both options reduced risk and were found to be safe.

 Other biomedical prevention options

 4.0 Global investment in treatment as prevention (TasP) R&D